paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-008-travel-and-transportation-allowances.md

 (5) In this subsection, the term “qualified business costs” means costs, including moving services for equipment, equipment removal, new equipment purchases, information technology expenses, and inspection fees, incurred by the spouse of a member if—

-  (A) the spouse owned a business during the member’s previous duty assignment and the costs result from a the member’s relocation described in paragraph (1); and
+  (A) the spouse owned a business during the member’s previous duty assignment and the costs result from a the 11 So in original. member’s relocation described in paragraph (1); and

   (B) the costs were incurred or paid to move such business to a new location in connection with such relocation.